A garage can be perfect for a grow room setup, I will show you why in a moment.

 Let’s go right in:

-Now, a perfect indoor grow room is supposed to be completely sealed apart from the strategic ventilation.
+The perfect indoor grow rooms should be sealed entirely apart from the strategic ventilation.

 The first people to come up with a grow room were marijuana growers.
 They were looking for a secure location to grow the herb away from law enforcers.